-Without thinking, I went over and sat next to her.
-I said something, it was well recieved, and we started talking.
+Without thinking, I went over and sat next to her (it’s important to practice what you preach after all).
+I said something, it was well received, and we started talking.
 Within a few seconds, it was obvious – there was chemistry.

 Now, I’d like to tell you that the beautiful woman in red and I hooked up.
 I’d like to tell you that we went back to mine, did the hunka-chunka and discovered some kind of weird coincidences in our lives that meant we were destined to meet, fall in love and have 2.5 kids and a cocker spaniel.
 Hell, I’d like to tell you that it even ended well.

 We had a lot of chemistry, we took each other’s numbers, and then she had to leave with her friend.

 I’ve been in a lot of bars and a lot of clubs, and I’ve sucked up my anxiety a hell of a lot of times and ended up approaching, and having chemistry with a decent amount of women.
 So this sort of thing is not really out of the ordinary.
 It’s just one of those things that’s part and parcel of the experience.
 Sometimes something gets in the way.